cajunwildcat/GBF-Party-Parser/README.md

  - If you want to change the input/output file you can use `npx bookmarklet <source> <destination>` or edit the `build` command in `package.json`

 ## Update Log
+Version 2.6 (22/06/2024):
+ - Fixed issue with summons who have (Summon) in their wiki name not retaining it when used as support summons.

 Version 2.52 (03/06/2024):
  - Update alert no longer cancels the bookmarklet automatically.
 Instead the alert now has a cancel button which will not open the hosting repo in a new tab and copy the data as normal.